Wall paintings

 How many women did he desire, that lecher!

 Tawdry wall painting in Taichung, depicting Leda and the swan.
 You would hardly expect this painting to adorn the façade of a shoe shop, but this is in fact the case!
+Obviously, the artist was not familiar with the mute swan, since he has equipped it with a hooked bill.
 (Photo copyright © by Kaj Halberg)

 Strolling through a suburban neighbourhood in Taichung, I came across a delightful selection of kitschy murals, several of which are shown below.